sjzeil/AlgAE/README.md

 #AlgAE  - Algorithm Animation Engine

 AlgAE   is   a  framework   for   quick   construction  of   algorithm animations.
-AlgAE  is aimed at computer science  instructors who, like myself,  use  projectors  to  display  computer video  output  in  the classroom or who teach  distance (web-based courses in programming and data structures.
+AlgAE  is aimed at computer science  instructors who teach courses in programming and data structures either for distance students
+(web-based) or in live classrooms using projectors  to  display  computer video  output.

 AlgAE allows the instructor to take typical Java code from a course's textbook or lecture notes and, with relatively little effort, produce